 To improve the convenience and availability of mammography, Siteman operates a mobile mammography van that offers screenings by appointment at various locations in the St. Louis area and beyond.
 Using state-of-the-art digital equipment that emits the lowest possible radiation dose, technologists obtain two-view mammograms.
-Each exam takes about 30 minutes, requiring very little time from a woman’s busy schedule.
+Each exam takes about 20 minutes, requiring very little time from a woman’s busy schedule.
 Results are reported to the patient and her physician within seven to 10 days.

 The mammography van is certified by the U.S. Food and Drug Administration.
 The fee will be billed to the patient, her insurance company, Medicare or Medicaid.
 Women should bring their insurance card to their appointment.

 Available dates at local Schnucks, Shop ‘n Save and YMCA locations can be found on our calendar.
 You can also download and print this PDF version.
 Appointments can be scheduled by calling 314-747-7222 or 800-600-3606 toll free or on a walk-in basis, as the schedule permits.
 You can also fill out this appointment request form.